milkyware/milkyware.github.io/_posts/2023-05-22-mermaid-js-support-for-minimal-mistakes.md

   - Minimal Mistakes
 ---

-In th elast 6 months I've started to use **Mermaid JS** to draft integration designs as well as document implemented integration applications.
+In the last 6 months I've started to use **Mermaid JS** to draft integration designs as well as document implemented integration applications.
 There is a lot of support for this tool, however, it's not supported natively as part of **GitHub Pages**.
 In this post I'll introduce what Mermaid is, some of the benefits and how to add support for GitHub Pages, specifically the **Minimal Mistakes** theme.

 ## What is Mermaid JS?